arne-fuchs/pyUsageApi/README.md

 Minimal Api to call system infos written in python

 The api will run on port 8001
-All objects will be returned as json obejcts
+All objects will be returned as json obejects

 # Install